datastax/release-notes/Luna_Streaming_2.7_Release_Notes.md

 ## Luna Streaming Distribution 2.7.2 1.1.7

-This release allows Datastax to publish Luna Streaming artifacts with the proprietary groupId "com.datastax.oss"; also it contains bugfixes and lib updates.
+This release allows Datastax to publish Luna Streaming artifacts with the proprietary groupId \"com.datastax.oss\"; also it contains bugfixes and lib updates.

 List of most notable commits: